4.18 Ongoing Case Planning

 12. Information describing the safety and appropriateness of the child’s current placement, and any consideration being given to change in placement is presented to conference participants (U.S. Code 42 USC Section 675 (1)(A); 7

-13. A description of the programs and services which will assist youth in preparing for the transition to adulthood as outlined in SOP 4.29.1 Independent Living Services (Sec 475(5)(C)(i));
+13. A description of the programs and services that will assist youth in preparing for the transition to adulthood as outlined in SOP 4.29.1 Independent Living Services (Sec 475(5)(C)(i));

 15. Signatures of the periodic review participants, including an objective third (3rd) party as required by federal law (Sec 475(6));